LadnerLab/PepSIRF/doc/module_readme/README_s_enrich.md

   -h [ --help ]                 Produce help message and exit.
                                 This module determines which probes in a sample are enriched, as determined by various
-                                numerical thresholds that.
-Note that a probe must meet each specified numeric threshold in order to be considered enriched.
+                                numerical thresholds.
+Note that a probe
+                                must meet each specified numeric threshold in order to be considered enriched.